 I filled my 8x5x1.5 inch Dollar Store containers with my homemade seed starter mix.
-Packing it down quite firm and leveling it off to the top of the container.
+I packed it down quite firmly and leveled it off to the top of the container.

-Then I poured all 1,000 seeds onto the top of the tray, spread the seeds out as evenly as possible, watered them in, and stacked them up on a heat mat.
+Then I poured all 1,000 seeds onto the top of the tray, spread them out as evenly as possible, watered them in, and stacked them on a heat mat.

 You can see the whole process below in the video.

-I did notice on my attempt that the seeds were very loosely anchored in the seed starter mix.
-The weight may force the seeds to anchor themselves better to push up on the weight above them as if they were growing at depth in the ground?
+I noticed on my attempt that the seeds were loosely anchored in the seed starter mix.
+The weight may force the seeds to anchor themselves better to push up on the weight above them as if they were growing at depth in the ground.

-In future posts, I’ll keep you informed on how the microgreen growing process is working.
+In future posts, I’ll inform you how the microgreen growing process works.

-While you’re at it, please subscribe to my YouTube channel as well if you like videos better than the written word.
-Each platform (blog & channel) will share some information but each will have unique content as well.
+While you’re at it, please subscribe to my YouTube channel if you like videos better than the written word.
+Each platform (blog & channel) will share some information, but each will have unique content.

-If you have friends that might be interested in planting microgreens share this post and video with them, I’d appreciate that very much!
+If you have friends interested in planting microgreens share this post and video with them, I’d appreciate that very much!